 If you want to add or remove a dependent due to a qualifying life event, you will need to do so through eBenefits, the Plan's enrollment system.
-To access eBenefits, visit the www.shpnc.org and click "eBenefits."
-Failure to remove a dependent timely could result in loss of eligibility for continuation of coverage.
+To access eBenefits, visit www.shpnc.org and click "eBenefits."

 To add a dependent, the coverage change must occur within 30 days of the qualifying life event unless otherwise specified or you must wait until the next Open Enrollment period.
 The effective date of coverage for the dependent will be the first day of the month following the qualifying life event, except in the case of a newborn child or adopted child.